When mitigating bias is unfair: multiplicity and arbitrariness in algorithmic group fairness: Results

-To put these observations into perspective, we also look at the values of $\mathbb{E}(\hat{Y})$ (for DP methods) and False Positive Rates (for EO methods) for the fair models, for each sensitive group.
-Results, shown in Figure~\ref{fig:q3-EY} for the Adult dataset, highlight additional differences between bias mitigation approaches.
-Indeed, despite achieving similarly good fairness scores (cf. Table~\ref{tab:metrics}), i.e. comparable rates of population accepted into the desirable class $\mathbb{E}(\hat{Y})$ for men and women (DP), the values of these rates differ significantly depending on the approach considered (e.g. $\approx0.17$ for LFR, against $\approx0.09$ for ROC).
-This illustrates how even for a fixed definition of what "fair" means (i.e. the same metric is optimized), and when similar scores are achieved, the models still achieve fairness in different ways.
+To put the previous observations into perspective, we also look at the values of $\mathbb{E}(\hat{Y})$ (for DP methods) and False Positive and False Negative Rates (for EO methods) for the fair models, for each sensitive group.
+Results are shown in Figure~\ref{fig:q3-EY} for the DP methods, and in Figure ~\ref{fig:q3-FPR} for EO methods, both for the Adult and Credit datasets.
+These results highlight additional differences between bias mitigation approaches.
+Indeed, despite achieving similarly good fairness and accuracy scores (cf. Table~\ref{tab:metrics}), i.e. comparable rates of population accepted into the desirable class $\mathbb{E}(\hat{Y})$ for men and women (DP), the values of these rates differ significantly depending on the approach considered (e.g. for Adult, $\approx0.17$ for LFR, against $\approx0.09$ for ROC).
+When enforcing Equalized Odds, larger differences between methods can be observed for the False Positive Rate (e.g. for Adult, $\approx0.13$ for EGR, against $\approx0.07$ for Adversarial) than for the False Negative Rate.
+Overall, these differences are allowed to exist despite these models reaching similar predictive and fairness performance due to the differences in the size of each subgroup.
+This illustrates how even for a fixed definition of fairness (i.e. the same criterion is optimized), and when similar scores are achieved, the models may still achieve fairness in different ways.
 In the case of ROC for instance, fairness is achieved by decreasing the acceptation rate for men, to the point that the ratios are equivalent across subgroups, while LFR takes a more balanced approach.

-This results in some models being comparable in performance, but one (e.g. ROC here) making it much more difficult for an instance's prediction to be in the positive class than another (e.g. LFR).
-Although rarely discussed, these differences are crucial, and even more so when put in the perspective of models being used to make critical decisions, such as in the context of personal finance or insurance.
+This results in some models being comparable in performance, but one (e.g. ROC here) making it much more difficult for an instance to be in the positive class than a competitor (e.g. LFR).
+Although rarely discussed, these differences are crucial, and even more so in the case of models being used to make critical decisions, such as in the context of personal finance or insurance.
 Practically, this could pose problems in situations in which there is a minimum or a cap on the percentage of people in the desirable class - for instance, if a hiring algorithm were debiased, the number of positions is fixed and all methods would therefore not be suited.